 - Mairead Brady

 - Na Fu

 - Department of Public Expenditure and Reforms, Ireland

 - School of Education, Trinity College Dublin

 Investigating the Role of Technology in Higher Education- The Unintended Opportunities and Challenges

 Utilising a range of academic led technology based interventions including an online simulation, in-class student response systems (www.socrative.com), VLE and also student led technology, this research investigate the application and use of the technology in practice in a large undergraduate and post graduate modules.
 It takes a duel academic and student perspective.
 It provides insights into how academics can capitalize on technology to support both student learning and engagement while being cognisant of the adoption and implementation challenges.
 Research findings from 166 students using these technologies is shared under three headings: the distracted student, the pen is mightier than the keyboard and how in class online feedback can support student learning and engagement.

-Project Leader: Mairead Brady.
+Principle Investigators: Mairead Brady.

 Technology Enhanced Assessment: Staff Perceptions and Practices